Coat of arms of Jersey

-The coat of arms of Jersey is the heraldic device consisting of a shield charged with three gold leopards on a red field.
+The coat of arms of Jersey is the heraldic device consisting of a shield charged with three gold lions on a red field.
 Utilised unofficially before the 20th century, its status as the coat of arms of the Bailiwick of Jersey was formalized in 1907.
 The escutcheon is featured on the flag of the dependency.

 History

 The Channel Islands were part of the Duchy of Normandy until 1204, when the Kingdom of England lost sovereignty over the duchy but retained control of the islands.
 These were subsequently split into the bailiwicks of Guernsey and Jersey later that century.
 They have been governed by the English Crown ever since, save for five years during World War II.

 The widespread usage of the royal arms of England on the islands led many residents to consider the arms a symbol of Jersey.
 The claimed usage by the island of the arms was sanctioned by Edward VII in 1907.
 During the German occupation in the Second World War, the dependency was allowed to print its own postage stamps for the first time given its inability to access supplies from mainland Britain.
 However, it was barred from utilising the image of the monarch or any reference of Jersey's connection to the United Kingdom.
 One inhabitant, N. V. L. Rybot, suggested employing the island's coat of arms instead.
 This design was approved – with the Germans apparently unaware that it was also the royal arms of the monarch – and the stamps were first issued on 1 April 1941.

 A Royal Warrant was issued on 10 December 1980, appending the coat of arms to the flag of the dependency and topping it with a Plantagenet crown.
-This was approved by the States Assembly on 7 April of the following year.
+This was approved by the States Assembly on 7 April of the following year: